pershin-daniil/.dotfiles/README.md

 # Setup

-- Ubuntu LTS (every lts update)
+- Arch
+- Sway

 ## Programs

 ### stow configs

-- kitty
+- alacritty
 - zsh with oh-my-zsh
+- zellij
 - nvim

-### without configs

-- chrome
-- blender ?
-- goland
-- waka-time

 Also the repo has configs for: